swissi2000/Test/docs/CNC12.md

 ### Setup Info.
 Updated for each new Setup in the Post
 * #324 Origin Point
 * #325 Z Clearance Height.
-Useful to display the distance when checkApproach Property is used
+Useful in combination with checkApproach Property
 * #326 Current WCS

 ### First 10 Tools made available in variables when both Properties "writeTools" and "writeCNC12Vars" are true and variable name is assigned